Atlas975/Notes/Networking/Header_types.md

 # Header types

-## ICMP
+## ICMP header
-The format of an ICMP header is as follows:
+- The format of an ICMP header is as follows:
--   Type (8 bits) - Specifies the type of message.
-Examples include echo request (8) and echo reply (0).
+    - Type (1 byte) - Specifies the type of message.
+Eg echo request (8) and echo reply (0).
--   Code (8 bits) - Provides additional information about the message.
+    - Code (1 byte) - Provides additional information about the message.
 For example, if the type is echo request, the code is typically set to 0.
--   Checksum (16 bits) - Used to detect errors in the header and data of the ICMP message.
+    - Checksum (2 bytes) - Used to detect errors in the header and data of the ICMP message.
--   Identifier (16 bits) - A unique identifier that is used to identify the request and response messages belonging to the same "conversation."
+    - Identifier (2 bytes) - A unique identifier that is used to identify the request and response messages belonging to the same "conversation."
--   Sequence Number (16 bits) - A sequence number that is used to identify each individual message within a "conversation."
+    - Sequence Number (2 bytes) - A sequence number that is used to identify each individual message within a "conversation."

+## UDP header
+- The format of a UDP header is as follows
+    - Source Port (2 bytes): This field contains the port number of the sending process.
+    - Destination Port (2 bytes): This field contains the port number of the receiving process.
+    - Length (2 bytes): This field specifies the length of the UDP datagram, including the header and the data.
+The minimum length of a UDP datagram is 8 bytes.
+    - Checksum (2 bytes): This field contains the checksum of the UDP datagram, calculated using a checksum algorithm.
+The checksum is used to verify the integrity of the UDP datagram.